NAPLAN Writing Test

 During the course of the trial, students created texts in response to the topic: ‘It’s cruel to keep animals in cages’.
 Students’ persuasive writing texts were not produced under test conditions, but as part of a range of activities.
 They have been annotated, rather than assessed.
 The annotations relate both to criteria published in the

-Persuasive Marking Guide and to the relevant VELS English standards.
+Persuasive Marking Guide (pdf - 5.82mb) and to the relevant VELS English standards.

 Sample student writing and annotations can be accessed by clicking on the links below: